Data Structures | Macros | Typedefs | Functions

 tommy_trie_inplace_insert(&trie_inplace, &obj->node, obj, obj->value); // inserts the object

-To find and element in the trie you have to call tommy_trie_inplace_search() providing the key to search.
+To find an element in the trie you have to call tommy_trie_inplace_search() providing the key to search.

 int value_to_find = 1;